PoCInnovation/Workshops/software/06.Nest/README.md

   > This DTO should include the following information:
     - The number of visitors
     - An array of IDs representing all available games
-    - The revenue generated from each game purchase on the site.
 - Send `Welcome to poc-shop` message when user access to `/poc-shop`
 - The number of visitors will be incremented each time a user access to `/poc-shop` or `/poc-shop/:id`